oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.11.1 'Delete file'
 #### 2.3.11.2 'Delete edr:registry entry'
 #### 2.3.11.3 'Delete edr:service'
+Deletes the registry key that executes a service on system boot.

 The command deletes every file and stored state information that relates to a specific service (such as registry keys or configuration files).

 ### 2.3.12 edr:Deploy